 Calling themselves the #Resilient40, this next generation of leaders created a platform to build momentum to face this threat and to improve climate resilience across Africa.
 They discussed how the climate crisis is already affecting them and their societies, and developed ideas for solutions to increase resilience to face the threats ahead, sharing expertise across the continent.
 Each individual committed to taking their own actions to build resilience to climate change, equipped by the conference with knowledge, insights, and tools to allow them to mobilise their communities to increase resilience to climate change.

-Catch the conference highlights, download the detailed report of thought-provoking discussions that took place, or meet members of the #Resilient40 below!
+Catch the conference highlights, download the detailed report of thought-provoking discussions that took place, meet members of the #Resilient40, or apply to join this network of change makers below!